 As Keeler notes, his characterization is more restrictive than is found elsewhere in the literature.

 \begin{remark} Note that we have reordered the conditions in Keeler's definition so that $A$ being Noetherian is placed first.
 In this case, $A$ has equal left and right global dimensions, and equal left and right injective dimensions.
-Moreover, definitions~\ref{AS-Gor} and~\ref{AS-reg} are left-right symmetric and so we can omit the conditions placed on $A^{op}$ by Keeler. \end{remark}
+Moreover, the definition of AS-regularity is left-right symmetric and so we can omit the conditions placed on $A^{op}$ by Keeler. \end{remark}